 What vaccinations are required?

-We require your dog to be vaccinated against rabies, distemper and bordetella (kennel cough).
+We require your dog to be vaccinated for rabies, distemper and bordetella (kennel cough).
 If your dog is approaching the expiration date for the bordetella vaccine, we recommend a booster prior to boarding.
 We also require that your dog be on an active flea treatment.
-The home is professionally treated regularly inside and outside for fleas and ticks, however, owners are responsible for making sure their pet is on a vet prescribed treatment that has been proven to work on them as results may vary.
+The home is professionally treated regularly inside and outside for fleas and ticks, however, owners are responsible for making sure their pet is on a vet prescribed treatment that has been proven to work on them, as results may vary.

 Do I need to bring my dog's food?

 Yes.
 We require that you bring your dog's regular food, as most dogs do better staying on their regular diet and have less trouble with upset stomachs from switching food.
 We can also accommodate special diets that may need refrigeration or freezing.
 Each guest is fed alone and separate from each other.
 We provide clean bowls for each guest.

 We provide clean comfy beds and blankets all around the home for our guests.
 However, if you want them to have something soft and snuggly from home, you can bring a bed or favorite blanket.
 Toys are permitted, but we ask that you limit them to just a couple.
 We do our best to return them, but we are not responsible if a toy is lost or destroyed.
 You can also feel free to bring you dog's favorite treats.

 YES!
 All dogs must be spayed or neutered to be in our free roaming environment.
 However, we will accept young puppies that are not ready for the procedure, but not over 8 months old please.
 We ask that you provide disposable wraps/diapers/pee pads if your puppy still has accidents indoors.
 If your adult male dog tends to "mark" territory indoors or does so during their stay, we will no longer host your pet.
 We reserve the right to refuse service if we feel necessary.

 Can you provide my dog with medication?
 Is there a charge?